Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 2 hours 15 minutes to 2 hours 30 minutes | 📍 Google Maps | Hocking Hills State Park Website

-Hocking Hills State Park is roughly two hours away in Logan, which is in southeast Ohio.
-The drive is worth it, though, as this is one of the best day trips from Cincinnati!
-There are seven hiking areas in Hocking Hills State Park, so make sure to pack your hiking essentials
+Hocking Hills State Park is roughly two hours away near the town of Logan, OH.
+The drive is worth it, though, as this is one of the best day trips you could take from Cincinnati.
+It’s also one of the best places to visit in Ohio.

-One of the most popular trails is Old Man’s Cave.
-You can also visit the many breathtaking waterfalls.
-Cascading more than 100 feet, Big Spring Hollow Falls is the area’s tallest.
+You can also visit many breathtaking waterfalls.
+Big Spring Hollow Falls is the area’s tallest, cascading more than 100 feet.
 There’s also the Ash Cave waterfall that you can see from all angles along the Ash Cave trail!

 National Museum of the United States Air Force